danielhdezller/node-express-assets/README.md

 ## Steps to run the project:

 - if you haven't already: copy `.env.sample` to `.env` at the project folder level.
+- Set the env variable APP_MODE as test

 ```bash
 $ cd ./project